Happy New Year!

 8. Go an ENTIRE day without complaining.
 I know this sounds impossible!
 Let’s do it together and see how it goes.
 At a meeting with my fellow OTs, we discussed this and then held each other accountable.
 Would you believe how wonderful it felt to be the positive thinker?
 Try it with someone else and then talk about the results at the end of the day!

 9. Learn about core muscles and their important connection to ALL things.
 Distal coordination hinges on proximal stability.
 Many OTs work on handwriting alone and have not been taught that core muscles must be assessed as part of the evaluation.
-My new book, Sensorimotor Interventions, teaches about vestibular, proprioceptive, core muscles, and the pyramid of learning.
+My book, Sensorimotor Interventions, teaches about vestibular, proprioceptive, core muscles, and the pyramid of learning.
 It even has hundreds of activities you can do immediately AND a website with helpful information and videos.

 10. Negotiate with your employer for benefits, pay raise, continuing education, or time off.
 Make a list of your strengths and contributions to the company.
 Request a meeting with your supervisor and discuss it all.
 It never hurts to try and negotiate!